6 Easy Ways to Beat Back Pain Every Day

 Maintain the natural inward curve of your lower back, whatever you’re doing.

 This means having lumbar support for your office chair (or a support pillow) or a pillow behind you when sitting on the couch or in cars or planes.
 When picking up something heavy, the old “bend your knees” isn’t enough.
 You need to stick your butt out—as in a shortstop’s crouch—keeping your back in the correct neutral position, with the lower back curved.
-And for ideas on to optimize your office chair for lumbar support, check out the 15 Greatest Office Chairs For Your Back.

 Hybrid bikes—half mountain, half road—allow you to sit upright and maintain the neutral curve of your back.
 You’ll get in shape and build those crucial glutes.